-Since 2011, damages have remained fairly consistent and average approximately 370 per year.
-See Figure 10.
+Since 2011, damages have remained consistent and average approximately 370 per year for most years.
+However, there was a substantially higher number of damages in 2022 due to winter snow and ice conditions.
+See Figure 12.

-Figure 10: Number of traffic signal damages, by year (2011-2021)
+Figure 12: Number of traffic signal damages, by year (2011-2022)

-Damages are most caused by vehicle collisions.
+Damages are mostly caused by vehicle collisions.
 Signals has increasingly recovered costs via license plate capture and a subsequent Manitoba Public Insurance claim.
-Recoveries increased from 37.3 percent of damages in 2011 to 64.8 percent in 2021.
-Figure 11 and Figure 12 show the trend in recoverable damages and percentage of damages recoverable.
-Updates to relevant databases in 2021 enabled tracking damages that occurred due to snow clearing operations.
+Recoveries increased from 37.3 percent of damages in 2011 to 58.4 percent in 2022.
+Figure 13 and Figure 14 show the trend in recoverable damages and percentage of damages recoverable.
+Updates to relevant databases enabled tracking damages that occurred due to snow clearing operations starting in 2021 and recoverable snow clearing operations in 2022.

-Figure 11: Number of recoverable and unrecoverable traffic signal damages, by year (2011-2021)
+Figure 13: Number of recoverable and unrecoverable traffic signal damages, by year (2011-2022)

-Figure 12: Percentage of traffic signal damages recoverable, by year (2011-2021)
+Figure 14: Percentage of traffic signal damages recoverable, by year (2011-2022)